rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all Learning Paths.md

 Task 2: Investigate the Attacks<br>
 Took ~30 Minutes before the incident appeared - keep refreshing the screen until it appears<br>

-## Learning Path 4 - Lab 01 – Mitigate threats using Microsoft Defender for Cloud
+## Learning Path 4 - Lab 01 Exercise 1 – Enable Microsoft Defender for Cloud

-No Errata <br>
+ Task 1: Access the Azure portal and set up a Subscription <br>
+ After Step 10: On the Conditions tab select Not Constrained in Delegation type.
+Click Next<br>

 ## Learning Path 5 - Lab 01 – Create queries for Microsoft Sentinel using Kusto Query Language (KQL)